seldonian-framework/Tutorials/_tutorials/simple_engine_tutorial.md

         <li>Ensure that the MSE is <i>greater than or equal to</i> $1.25$ with a probability of at least $0.9$.</li>
     </ol>
     <p>
         Notice that this second constraint conflicts with the primary objective of minimizing the MSE.
-Though this particular constraint is contrived, it models the common setting of interest wherein safety and fairness constraints conflict with the primary objective.
+Though this particular constraint is contrived, it models the common setting of interest wherein safety and/or fairness constraints conflict with the primary objective.
     </p>
     <p>
         This problem can now be fully formulated as a Seldonian machine learning problem: